 To have a personal injury case, you must not have been responsible for the wreck.
 Even if the other driver has insurance, their insurance company will investigate the accident and determine liability.
 This will happen even when the facts are clear as to who was at fault.
 They will also check to make sure that the driver was listed on the policy and that the policy hasn’t lapsed in payment.

 If it’s determined that the accident was partially your fault and partially the fault of their driver, the insurance company will issue payment for the property damage and injuries based on their evaluation.
 For example, if they determine that their driver was 80% at fault but you were 20% at fault for not stopping in time, they’ll pay you 80% of the property damage and injury claim.
 Most car accident attorneys fight these types of liability decisions on a regular basis.

 Sometimes the insurance company will deny liability.
 This doesn’t necessarily mean that you’re out of options.
 An attorney can try to fight the liability determination or ultimately file a lawsuit if needed.
-If you have any questions about liability, call an accident attorney for a free consultation.
+If you have any questions about liability, hiring an attorney here or at the very least accepting a free consultation is a good decision.